Paving a path for the seeker

 The imagery and interpretation of these cards are based on my personal interactions with the tarot, the healing teachings of Lindsay Mack, and the illustrations by Pamela Colman Smith for the Rider-Waite deck.

 The figures in Yellow Tarot are meant to be free of gender, race, and socio-cultural contexts.

 I wanted a space to take note of my thoughts throughout this process, so I put together a journal of sorts, keeping track of both my tarot interpretations and the creative considerations for each card.
 A journal entry accompanies each description, appearing in the order in which I pulled them as the making of the deck progressed.
 The sequence tells the story of a fragment of my life.

 for the reader

 My hope in sharing this deck with others is that the imagery and energy of these cards serve as a reminder that whether we are in the light or in the dark, there is always a path for the seeker.

-Throughout the course of a year, I aimed to stay deeply immersed in the making of each card, designing and assembling the pieces with patience, intention, and care.
+Throughout a year, I aimed to stay deeply immersed in the making of each card, designing and assembling the pieces with patience, intention, and care.

-The tarot deck is comprised of elements & archetypes that channel the whole spectrum of energies contained in the Four Elements.
-Below is a simple chart that highlights each element’s overall flavor and its correlation with the tarot suits and court cards.
+The tarot deck is made up of elements & archetypes that channel the whole spectrum of energies contained within the Four Elements.
+Below is a simple chart that highlights each element’s overall flavor and its correlation with the four tarot suits and court cards.
 It is both beautiful & enriching to consider these energies when deciphering the cards’ messages.